 - Can use its Mount during its Combat Action as an extra initial melee attack.

-- It can "pause" mid-movement and make unboosted Impact Attacks with its Mount (see below).
+- It can "pause" mid-charge-movement and make unboosted Impact Attacks with its Mount (see below).

 - It can pause only once.

-- If it makes a successful charge it gets a boosted to-hit roll and a boosted damage roll against its charge target.
+- After the charge movement, if it was a successful charge, it gets a boosted to-hit roll and a boosted damage roll against its charge target.
 It has to use a non-Mount weapon vs its charge target.

 - It cannot use its Mount as an extra initial attack during its Combat Action.

-A Cavalry model which charges but moves less than 3"
+A Cavalry model which charges less than 3"

 - Cannot make Impact Attacks and cannot use its Mount as an extra initial attack during its Combat Action.